 If Redress may apply to your concern, we will let you know what this means in more detail.

 Your local doctors (GPs), dentists, community pharmacists and optometrists (family health practitioners) have their own concerns procedures.
-Please contact the staff in the practice concerned who will be able to give you details of how to raise a concern.
+Please contact the staff in the relevant practice.
+They will be able to give you details of how to raise a concern.

-If you need help to raise a concern, Cwm Taf Community Health Council (CHC) can help you do this.
+If you need help raising a concern, Cwm Taf Morgannwg Community Health Council (CHC) can help you do this.
 The CHC is an independent body and can provide information, advice and support to members of the public who may wish to raise a concern.